CVE-2025-32819: CWE-552 Files or Directories Accessible to External Parties in SonicWall SMA100

 Technical Summary

 CVE-2025-32819 is a high-severity vulnerability affecting SonicWall SMA100 devices running firmware version 10.2.1.14-75sv and earlier.
 The vulnerability is classified under CWE-552, which involves files or directories being accessible to external parties.
 Specifically, this flaw allows a remote attacker who has authenticated SSLVPN user privileges to bypass path traversal protections.
-By exploiting this, the attacker can delete arbitrary files on the device.
-The deletion of critical files can lead to a forced reboot of the device, which results in the SMA100 resetting to factory default settings.
-This effectively causes a denial of service and potential loss of configuration, which could disrupt secure remote access services.
-The vulnerability requires the attacker to have valid SSLVPN user credentials, but no additional user interaction is needed.
-The CVSS v3.1 base score is 8.8, indicating a high impact on confidentiality, integrity, and availability.
-The attack vector is network-based (remote), with low attack complexity and no user interaction required.
-The scope remains unchanged, meaning the impact is confined to the vulnerable device.
-No known exploits are currently reported in the wild, but the vulnerability's nature and impact make it a significant risk for organizations relying on SonicWall SMA100 for secure remote access.
+By exploiting this, the attacker can delete arbitrary files on the device's filesystem.
+The deletion of critical files can lead to severe consequences, including the device rebooting to factory default settings.
+This effectively results in a loss of all configurations, potentially disrupting network security and connectivity.
+The CVSS v3.1 score is 8.8, indicating a high impact on confidentiality, integrity, and availability.
+The attack vector is network-based (AV:N), requires low attack complexity (AC:L), and privileges (PR:L) but no user interaction (UI:N).
+The scope remains unchanged (S:U).
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the potential for complete device reset and loss of security controls.
+The lack of available patches at the time of publication further elevates the urgency for mitigation.

 Potential Impact